HORTICULTURE SEMINARBasic & Advanced, 2 - 4 Days • Indoor Grow Training

 The Horticulture Seminar

-The Oaksterdam University Horticulture Seminar provides the most comprehensive indoor and outdoor horticultural education & training available for the Cannabis Industry.
+The Oaksterdam University Horticulture Seminar provides the most comprehensive indoor horticultural education & training available for the Cannabis Industry.
 Classes consist of slide presentations, lectures, and workshops led by industry leaders.

 The Seminar program is designed for anyone looking to learn everything from seed to harvest.
 This comprehensive course will begin with cultivation law, giving you the opportunity to learn about the legalities of growing and ensuring that you operate safely and responsibly.